top of page

 Heat the orange juice and sugar until it begins to bubble.

-Add the chicken pieces and its juices to the pan and fry them in the orange sauce for thirty seconds each side.
+Add the chicken and its juices to the pan and fry in the orange sauce for thirty seconds each side.

 bottom of page